-As part of our ongoing contribution to the ministerial needs of our Church, St. Bernard’s offers formation for the Permanent Diaconate in partnership with the Dioceses of Rochester, Albany, and Buffalo.
+As part of our ongoing contribution to the ministerial needs of our Church, St. Bernard’s offers formation for the Permanent Diaconate in partnership with the Dioceses of Rochester, Albany, Buffalo, and Allentown.
 This formation program is designed to be part of a concerted effort on the part of a diocese to form a man spiritually, pastorally, humanly, and intellectually so that he might discern and be formed for the sake of successful ministry as a permanent deacon.

 Typically, five years are devoted to preparation for this sacrament.
 The Master of Arts in Pastoral Studies degree is used as the basis of the intellectual formation for a dicoese’s permanent diaconate program and each diocese customizes this degree program with specified electives and program completion timelines to meet their formational needs.
 St. Bernard’s is prepared to be a collaborator alongside the broader team of formators within each diocese to ensure that excellent intellectual formation is provided, which is also bolstered by the other three dimensions of formation.
 St. Bernard’s offers a robust academic advising program and is able to provide diocesean formation teams with intellectual reporting tools such as advising assessments, reporting, and regular evaluation meetings - all at the individual direction and request of each diocese.